Battle of Gnila Lipa: Battle

 Brudermann's plan of attack was for his XII Corps towards Remizowce, his III Corps towards Zloczow, with the XI protecting the northern flank.
-On 26 August, the II Corps advanced and immediately encountered the Russian XI Corps.
+On 26 August, the II Corps advanced and immediately encountered the Russian 11th Army Corps.
 By the end of the day, the III Corps advance was limited to Gologory and Zlota Lipa area.
-The XII corps encountered the Russian X corps.
+The XII corps encountered the Russian 10th Army Corps.
 On 27 August, Brudermann tried once again to attack east, but that night and the next day, retreated along a line from Lemberg to Przemyslany, and the Gnila Lipa.
-The 13 Austro-Hungarian divisions now faced 22 Russian divisions, while the Russian VII and XII Corps advanced from the southeast.
-Yet the Russian Third Army paused.
-On 29 August, attacks by the Austro-Hungarian XII and VII Corps, newly arrived from Serbia, were stopped by the Russian VII and XII Corps respectively.
+The 13 Austro-Hungarian divisions now faced 22 Russian divisions, while the Russian 7th and 12th Army Corps advanced from the southeast.
+Yet the Russian 3rd Army paused.
+On 29 August, attacks by the Austro-Hungarian XII and VII Corps, newly arrived from Serbia, were stopped by the Russian 7th and 12th Army Corps respectively.
 On 30 August, the Russians pressed forward their attacks, overwhelming the Austro-Hungarian XII Corps, and Brudermann was forced to retreat along a line south from Lemberg.

 Aftermath

-Prit Buttar noted, "Conrad's spirits lifted when news arrived from Auffenberg's headquarters that the Russian forces involved in the fighting around Komarów had been destroyed, and that it would therefore be possible for the victorious Fourth army to attack towards Lemberg as planned."
-However, the Russian Eighth Army advanced through Bukovina, and Brudermann unable to hold his position, withdrew to the Wereszyca.
+Prit Buttar noted, "Conrad's spirits lifted when news arrived from Auffenberg's headquarters that the Russian forces involved in the fighting around Komarów had been destroyed, and that it would therefore be possible for the victorious 4th army to attack towards Lemberg as planned."
+However, the Russian 8th Army advanced through Bukovina, and Brudermann unable to hold his position, withdrew to the Wereszyca.
 Lemberg was abandoned on 2 September, and the Russians entered the next day.
 Brudermann was dismissed the same day, replaced by Svetozar Boroević.